ajthiesen/RippleRSS/README.md

 A really simple RSS reader for iOS and macOS.

+### Installation
+There are no binary builds available at the moment.
+You'll need to download or clone the source and build it in Xcode.

 ### Goals

 #### Fast and lightweight RSS reader with a minimal but system native look and feel.